 Prodromal labor can be a frustrating and exhausting time for an expectant mother.
 Nothing is worse than experiencing contractions that aren’t going to lead to the delivery of your baby.

 It’s important you understand the difference between prodromal and active labor so you know when it is time to head to the hospital.
-It is okay to give your doctor a call to help you distinguish between the two and identify which one you are experiencing.
+It is okay to give your doctor or midwife a call to help you distinguish between the two and identify which one you are experiencing.

 Treat prodromal labor the same as active labor.
 It is important for you to focus on yourself and find the best ways to stay well-rested and relaxed.
 Use prodromal labor as a practice run for the real deal.

 It’s okay to feel discouraged with your prodromal pain, but know that it is preparing you for the active labor process and bringing you one step closer to meeting your beautiful baby.